patrickfuller/blender-image-pixels/README.md

-Images Pixel Visualization in Blender
+Image Pixel Visualization in Blender
 =====================================

 Generates 3D depictions of images in Blender.
 Intended for use in computer-vision education and such.